 - Waiting Period – All policies have a waiting period before benefits will be paid.
 Should one need disability insurance quickly, the premium will be higher.
 The shorter the waiting period, the higher the premium.
 The longer the waiting period is the lower the premium for that area will be.

 - Premiums – Premiums are going to be based on the factors already discussed.
 These being if it is a short term or long term policy.
 Long term policies cost more as there is more of a chance for a long term pay out.
 Secondly, the waiting period.
 As mentioned this will help determine how much the premium will be.

 - Occupational Class – When one works in a high-risk occupational class it is slightly harder to obtain disability insurance.
-Even if you have a high-risk occupation you’ll still be able to get coverage, but you will pay more in monthly premiums.
-You can’t put a price tag on the peace of mind that this policy will bring.
+Even if you have a high-risk occupation coverage is possible, but you will pay more in monthly premiums.
+However, security outweighs the higher price any day.
 Proof of working records and salary/income need to be verified for a three year period.
 Only after a person is determined to not be able to perform the job duties required, will they be considered disabled.

-If you have any questions about disability insurance, business insurance, or traditional life insurance, contact us today and our agents will be happy to answer those questions for you.
+Please ask us about disability insurance, business insurance, or traditional life insurance, and our agents are standing by ready to provide you with the correct answers.
 It’s important that you and your family have the insurance protection they need.